St0lenThunda/FreelanceScripts/package_toolkit/README.md

 > - Packages everything into an `output/freelance_toolkit.zip` archive.
 >
 > Intended as a learning resource: code is heavily commented to explain each step and concept.

+### Use Cases
+- Deliver a polished zip of the entire toolkit to clients or collaborators.
+- Generate a combined README to give stakeholders a quick tour of available tools.
+- Produce a clean project snapshot before deploying or archiving work.
+- Teach packaging workflows by demonstrating exclusion rules and README aggregation.

 ## Exclusion Rules

 - Files and directories matching the following patterns are excluded: